mshanemc/einstein-ai/README.md

 * For the general model, set the `Einstein Trained Model Id` to `GeneralImageClassifier`

 ### Fun things to do
-* be sure to walk around with Salesforce 1 attaching photos to a model of anything around.
+* be sure to walk around with Salesforce1 attaching photos to a model of anything around.
 * Have Einstein idenfity dog breeds